sejarparvez/my-linux-workstation-setup/README.md

 # VS code setup

-Switch to the vs-code-setup branch to see the process..
+Switch to the vs-code-setup branch to see the process.

 # Install Fish.